hbrobotics/ros_arduino_bridge/README.md

 Choose one of the supported motor controllers by uncommenting its #define statement and commenting out any others.
 By default, the Pololu VNH5019 driver is chosen.

-Choose a supported encoder library by by uncommenting its #define statement and commenting out any others.
-At the moment, only the Robogaia Mega Encoder shield is supported and it is chosen by default.
+Choose a supported encoder library by by uncommenting its #define statement and commenting out any others. the Robogaia Mega Encoder shield is chosen by default.

 If you want to control PWM servos attached to your controller, look for the line: